 Roussell and Davidson agree that to lose stubborn fat you need to be persistent and consistent.
 But, of course, there’s more to it than that.

-“In some, more rare cases, hormonal imbalances can be driving preferential distribution of fat in a particular area,” says Davidson.
+“In some, more rare cases, hormonal imbalances can be driving the preferential distribution of fat in a particular area,” says Davidson.
 “For women, this can be excess estrogen that would drive fat storage to, and reduce the liberation of fat, in the hips and thigh area."

-Davidson explains that a compound known as DIM, found in cruciferous vegetables (think: cabbage, broccoli, Brussels sprouts and kale), can help clear your system of excessive estrogen.
+Davidson explains that a compound known as DIM, found in cruciferous vegetables (think: cabbage, broccoli, brussels sprouts, and kale), can help clear your system of excessive estrogen.
 Supplements containing the same compound are also available.
 “Taking advantage of this compound that aids in estrogen clearance can help with fat loss in hips and thighs,” he says.
 Even if you don’t have excess estrogen, dark leafy greens and cruciferous vegetables are exceptionally healthy, and full of fiber to keep you fuller longer.

 In addition to eating healthy, your fitness should focus on full-body exercise.
 “Studies have demonstrated that spot-training is a myth, debunked by research within exercise science,” says Davidson.
 “What we know is that training abdominals will not lead to burning more fat from your abdominals, for example,” he says.
 “Tiny exercises like crunches will never provide the punch that total-body exercise will.”